SmartDataAnalytics/RdfProcessingToolkit/docs/getting-started/index.md

 `docker pull aksw/rpt:latest-dev`

-A typical invocation of the container is as follows:
+For example, a typical invocation of the `integrate` command is as follows:

 `docker run -i -p'8642:8642' -v "$(pwd):/data" -w /data aksw/rpt integrate --server YOUR_DATA.ttl`